 Federal Old-Age and Survivors Insurance benefits are known as Social Security.
 In most kinds of work in business, you will come under this savings plan.
 Deductions will be made from your salary at a prescribed rate.
-You can get a copy of this act and the benefits to which you will be entitled from your company's payroll department or by writing to the Social Security Office in your city.
+You can get a copy of this act and the benefits to which you will be entitled from your company's payroll department or by writing to the area office of the Social Security Administration.